 If the aforementioned procedure does not work, you will need to try locating an IP address manually.
 Turn off your PS3, and unplug both your cable modem and your wireless router.
-Wait 30 seconds, plug the modem in, and wait for status light to stop blinking.
-Next, plug the router in and wait for status light to stop blinking.
+Wait 30 seconds, plug the modem in, and wait for the status light to stop blinking.
+Next, plug the router in and wait for the status light to stop blinking.

 Turn on your PS3.
 Go to Connection Settings and, instead of selecting Easy, choose Custom.
 Scan the window, and do not make any changes so that the program can select everything, including your DNS server (i.e. your IP address), automatically.